xrust83/homebridge-config-ui-x/CONTRIBUTING.md

 npm link
 ```

-If you don't have homebridge installed already run:
+If you don't have Homebridge installed already run:

 ```sh
 npm install -g homebridge